btcpayserver/btcpayserver-doc/FAQ/FAQ-ServerSettings.md

 ### Forgot BTCPay Admin password?
 You need to edit your database.

-First, register new user, for example: "newadmin@example.com".
+First, register a new user on your BTCPay Server, by clicking "Register", for example: "newadmin@example.com".
-If you can't create a new user because registrations are disabled, you reset your Policies settings with the following command line, please skip this step if you could create a new user.
+If you can't create a new user because registrations are disabled in your Server Settings > Policies, you need to reset the policies settings with the following command line:

+Please skip this step if you can create a new user on the front-end.

 ```bash
 # In root